AhmedEid2504/alx-system_engineering-devops/0x01-shell_permissions/README.md

 together ug+x,o+r
-chmod ugo+x gives execute permission to all chmod 007 gives all permissions to other users but zero to owner and group
+chmod ugo+x gives execute permission to all chmod 007 gives all permissions to other users but zero to owner and group chmod 753 7 all to owner 5 read and execute to group 3 write and execute to other